jcoeder/aci-automation-and-scripts/interface_descriptions/README.md

 # interface_descriptions
-Cisco ACI Automation and Scripts
+Script to set Physical Interface Configuration Description in Cisco ACI

 ### Install Python3.7 CentOS7
 Make sure Python3.7 is installed on your system in one way or another.
 Here is how you do it in CentOS7